ociaw/RandN/docs/input/index.md

-Title: RandN - Better random number generation for .NET
+Title: Better random number generation for .NET
 ---

 RandN provides an alternative random number generation API to .NET's `Random`, which has